CristianCristancho/vpc_aws/Chapter02-AWS_Storage_Service_S3/Chapter.md

-class: center, middle

 ## Amazon Simple Storage Service (Amazon S3) and Amazon Glacier

 ![Default-aligned image](figures/Chapter02-S3.PNG)

 Amazon S3 provides developers and IT teams with secure, durable, and highly-scalable cloud storage.

 - Object Storage with simple web interface:  store and retrieve any amount of data from anywhere on the web
 - Allow to pay only what you use.
 - One of the first AWS services (foundational web services).
 - High level of integration with AWS Cloud services like:
-   - AWS IAM, AWS KMS, Amazon EC2, Amazon EBS, Amazon EMR, Amazon DynamoDB, Amazon Redshift, Amazon SQS, AWS Lambda, and Amazon CloudFront
+   - AWS IAM, AWS KMS, Amazon EC2, Amazon EBS, Amazon EMR, Amazon Dynamo DB, Amazon Redshift, Amazon SQS, AWS Lambda, and Amazon Cloud Front.

 ---